Stratospheric aerosol injection

 Solar radiation reduction due to volcanic eruptions, considered the best analogue for stratospheric aerosol injection.

 Stratospheric aerosol injection (SAI) is a proposed method of solar geoengineering (or solar radiation modification) to reduce global warming.
 This would introduce aerosols into the stratosphere to create a cooling effect via global dimming and increased albedo, which occurs naturally from volcanic winter.
-It appears that stratospheric aerosol injection, at a moderate intensity, could counter most changes to temperature and precipitation, take effect rapidly, have low direct implementation costs, and be reversible in its direct climatic effects.
-The Intergovernmental Panel on Climate Change concludes that it "is the most-researched [solar geoengineering] method that it could limit warming to below 1.5 C-change."
+It has been claimed that stratospheric aerosol injection, at a moderate intensity, could counter most changes to temperature and precipitation, take effect rapidly, have low direct implementation costs, and be reversible in its direct climatic effects.
+The Intergovernmental Panel on Climate Change concludes that it "is the most-researched solar radiation modification method, with high agreement that it could limit warming to below 1.5 C-change."
 However, like other solar geoengineering approaches, stratospheric aerosol injection would do so imperfectly and other effects are possible, particularly if used in a suboptimal manner.

 Various forms of sulfur have been shown to cool the planet after large volcanic eruptions.
 However, as of 2021, there has been little research and existing aerosols in the stratosphere are not well understood, so there is no leading candidate material.
 Alumina, calcite and salt are also under consideration.
 The leading proposed method of delivery is custom aircraft.

 Background and mechanism

 Natural aerosols

 Sources of natural aerosols include oceans, volcanoes, deserts, and living organisms.
 The ocean produces aerosols in two main ways.
 First, when wind blows over waves, it creates spray made up mostly of sea salt.
 Second, tiny ocean organisms—such as plankton—release dimethyl sulfide and other gases into the air which, in turn, react with other substances in the atmosphere, including water vapor, to form gaseous sulfate (sulfuric acid) aerosols.
-Both sea salt and sulfate aerosols help to form clouds by acting as "seeds" for water droplets, affecting cloud formation and Earth's energy balance..
+Both sea salt and sulfate aerosols help to form clouds by acting as "seeds" for water droplets, affecting cloud formation and Earth's energy balance.
 While these ocean aerosols are widespread, there is still uncertainty about exactly how much they affect the atmosphere.

 Volcanic eruptions release ash and gases into the air.
-Although the falls out of the atmosphere relatively quickly, sulfur dioxide can rise into the stratosphere, where it reacts with water vapor to form long-lived sulfate aerosols in the upper atmosphere.
+Although the ash falls out of the atmosphere relatively quickly, sulfur dioxide can rise into the stratosphere, where it reacts with water vapor to form long-lived sulfate aerosols in the upper atmosphere.
 These reflect sunlight and temporarily cool the planet.
 After a large eruption, these particles can stay in the air for a year or more.

 Natural aerosols cool the Earth.
 When large volcanic eruptions occur, they can cause short-term global cooling of around half a degree or more, depending on the size of the eruption.
 For example, the eruption of Mount Pinatubo in 1991 caused global temperatures to drop by about 0.5 degrees Celsius for up to three years.
 These events have played an important role in past climate variability.